 Piece of Advice for Law Firm Owners

 Matt Spiegel is the founder and CEO of Lawmatics, the leading attorney-client relationship management platform.
 Lawmatics provides law firms with client intake, marketing automation, and CRM to impress clients and make the sales process more efficient.
-He is a serial entrepreneur and attorney who practiced criminal defense for five years.
+He is an attorney who practiced criminal defense for five years and a serial entrepreneur with a proven track record.

 Prior to Lawmatcis, he was co-founder and CEO of MyCase, a legal practice management software company acquired by AppFolio in 2012.